telerik/ajax-docs/general-information/controlling-visual-appearance/skin-registration.md

 >tip You can also let [RadSkinManager register the custom skin for you]({%slug controls/radskinmanager%}#loading-skins-by-specifying-a-path).

->note To use a custom skin, set the `EnableEmbeddedSkins` property of the corresponding control to `false` and its `Skin` property to the name of the custom skin.
+>tip To use a custom skin, set the `EnableEmbeddedSkins` property of the corresponding control to `false` and its `Skin` property to the name of the custom skin.
 See the [Global skin settings for the entire website/application](#global-skin-settings-for-the-entire-websiteapplication) section for ways to do that globally.

 ### Declarative registration